AlexAn75541/graal-vm-flags/README.md

 > ```
 > -Xms$(({{SERVER_MEMORY}} - ({{SERVER_MEMORY}}/8)))M -Xmx$(({{SERVER_MEMORY}} - ({{SERVER_MEMORY}}/8)))M
 > ```
-> As you can see, the number `8` I've set above indicates how much RAM after divided to 8, subsequently the Server's allocated RAM would minus that divided value and SHOULD be able to run well
+> As you can see, the number `8` I've set above indicates how much RAM after divided to 8 (approx 80%) , subsequently the Server's allocated RAM would minus that divided value and SHOULD be able to run well
 ___

 # Source: